What You Need to Know About Nuclear Equipment Operation Technician

 - Nuclear Equipment Operator (NEO)

 There were about 6,900 jobs for Nuclear Equipment Operation Technician in 2016 (in the United States).
 There is little to no growth in job opportunities for Nuclear Equipment Operation Technician.
-The BLS estimates 800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.

 The states with the most job growth for Nuclear Equipment Operation Technician are Connecticut, Washington, and Missouri.
 Watch out if you plan on working in Idaho, Virginia, or Pennsylvania.
 These states have the worst job growth for this type of profession.